-One of the greatest strengths of Chrome OS is its stability: whenever I hand someone a Chromebook, I know they're not going to run into any problems.
-But for those that like to tinker — like me — there is the option to test new features for Chrome, at the possible expense to stability.
+One of the greatest strengths of Chrome OS is its stability.
+Whenever I hand someone a Chromebook, I know they're not going to run into any problems.
+However, for those that like to tinker — like me — there is the option to test new features for Chrome at the possible expense to stability.
 You can switch between the three software channels on a Chromebook if you want to.
 Here's what each one is and what to know before you switch.

 What are the Chrome channels?

 Each Chrome device can be on one of three software channels: the stable channel, the beta channel and the developer channel.

 - Developer channel is where new features and software changes are added to Chrome OS builds.
 This is the channel that lets you test the newest tweaks, but also the channel that has the most bugs.
 If you're using a Chromebook for critical work or it's your only computer, Developer channel is not for you.
 If your Chromebook is a secondary machine, you might enjoy playing around with it.

 What you need to know before moving between channels on a Chromebook

 Moving from Stable to Beta or Developer channels are simple, but going the other way is something that takes a little more effort.
 When switching up to the more unstable levels, Chrome OS treats it like any other system update because they are a higher version number.
 Reverting back to the Stable requires a full system restore — it Powerwashes the Chromebook and erases all local data from the device.

-Even if setting up a Chromebook only takes 5 minutes, it's not something anyone wants to be unprepared to do, so if you're going to start dabbling with the Beta and Developer channels, back up your local data and make sure you keep things backed up.
+Even if setting up a Chromebook only takes 5 minutes, it's not something anyone wants to be unprepared for, so if you're going to start dabbling with the Beta and Developer channels, back up your local data and make sure you keep things backed up.
 Google Drive is built right into the Files app for a reason!